fastats/fastats/README.md

 This project is managed using the `poetry` library; all dependencies are specified in `pyproject.toml`.

+Run `pip install poetry` then `poetry install` to get the correct development environment.

 The [contribution guide](.github/CONTRIBUTING.md) contains information on how to install development requirements.